Shawnee Pottery: Products

-The decorative items produced by Shawnee Pottery from 1937 to 1942 were manufactured in a two-step process, or two-fire process.
+Between 1937 and 1942, Shawnee Pottery manufactured decorative items using a two-step, or two-fire, process.
 The greenware (unfired clay) received its first firing.
 A china underglaze was applied to the pottery.
 After that paint was applied.
 This application of paint over the glaze is referred to as cold paint.
 Due to the age of the pottery, it is not uncommon to notice that the paint has deteriorated greatly over time.

 Two of the most popular lines ever produced by Shawnee Pottery are the Pennsylvania Dutch line and the Corn King line.
 These two lines of pottery were produced by the two-fire method which resulted in a very durable product.

 Shawnee's products are still popular with pottery collectors.
-Their best known product lines include "pig" cookie jars and the Corn King line of dinnerware.
+Their best-known product lines include "pig" cookie jars and the Corn King line of dinnerware.